 Talar neck fractures extend through the thinnest cross-sectional portion of the talus, just proximal to the talar head.
 They represent one of the most common types of talus fracture (~30-50%), along with chip and avulsion fractures of the talus (~40-49%).
 These fractures are commonly associated ...

 The Tanaka criteria (or Fukuoka consensus guidelines) is a classification system for intraductal papillary mucinous neoplasms (IPMNs) and mucinous cystic neoplasms (MCNs).

-The original international consensus guidelines (2006) were referred to as the Sendai criteria.
-This later evolved into th...
+The prior international consensus guidelines (2006) were referred to as the Sendai criteria.
+This later evolved into the Fu...

 Temporal bone fractures are usually a sequela of significant blunt head injury.
 In addition to potentially damaging hearing and the facial nerve, associated intracranial injuries, such as extra-axial haemorrhage, diffuse axonal injury and cerebral contusions are common.
 Early identification of t...

 There are numerous terms used in radiology that are worth knowing and this is list of some of them.